 - IV.1.
-The managing body should approve, by internal regulation or equivalent, the rules regarding the action of the executive directors and how these are to carry out their executive functions in entities outside of the group. - IV.2.
-The managing body should ensure that the company acts consistently with its objects and does not delegate powers, namely, in what regards: - i. the definition of the strategy and main policies of the company; - ii. the organisation and coordination of the business structure;
+The managing body should approve, by internal regulation or equivalent, the rules regarding the action of the executive directors applicable to their performance of executive functions in entities outside of the group. - IV.2.
+The managing body should ensure that the company acts consistently with its objects and does not delegate powers, namely, in what regards: i) the definition of the strategy and main policies of the company; ii) the organisation and coordination of the business structure; iii) matters that should be considered strategic in virtue of the amounts involved, the risk, or special characteristics.